ryarrac/rhce_notes/README.md

-# rhce_notes
+# RHCE notes
-My old RHCE exam notes
+My old RHCE exam notes.
+These notes were made while I was preparing for RHCE exam.